 9. Table 34 -- From 2002 to present this is the estimated total egg take from all HxH crosses.

-Due to the large surplus of eggs over the approximately 100K needed for the HxH line, many surplus fry were planted in nearby land-locked lakes and some surplus eggs were destroyed.
+10. Table 34 - Estimated live eggs of total egg take.
+Due to the large surplus of eggs over the approximately 100K needed for the HxH line in many years, surplus fry were either planted in nearby land-locked lakes or were destroyed.